duennbart/masterthesis_VAE/README.md

 5. Introspective Variational Autoencoder (IntroVAE) [[5]](#5)

 ## Structure of this repository
-In the directory experiments are the results for each training run.
 The directory general contains different util methods for the implementation.
-In the model folder, the five different models are implemented using the same architecture.
-The figures and plots for the thesis are created with the some utillity files in the thesis_util directory.
+In the model folder the five different models are implemented using the same architecture.
+The figures and plots for the thesis are created with the utillity files in the thesis_util directory.
 ## References
 <a id="1">[1]</a>
 Diederik P. Kingma and Max Welling.
 Auto-encoding variational bayes.
 URL